March 06, 2020 4 min read

-Another speed training exercise that many athletes perform is a sled push.
+Other athletic exercises include speed training workouts, such as a sled push.
 This involves someone pushing a ton of weight forward.
 Doing sled pushes often will allow athletes to generate more speed when they are in a game.

 Medicine ball tosses don’t just help athletes improve their speed—the exercise can also offer a full-body workout and build strength.
 There are several ways you can use a medicine ball for a workout.
 You can simply throw the medicine ball back and forth against the wall, do ball slams, ball twists, as well as other variations.

 Footwork is another important aspect of sports that athletes are always looking to improve.
 Using agility ladders can greatly improve footwork as it involves completing many different movements.
 Ladder drills can also improve an athlete's balance, reduce the risk of injury, develop fast feet, and more.
-An agility ladder is a must-have for any athlete who is looking to take their game to the next level.
+An agility ladder is a must-have to improve athletic fitness and is ideal for any athlete who is looking to take their game to the next level.

-Besides ladders, dot drills are another great exercise that athletes can do if they are looking to improve their agility.
+Besides ladders, dot drills are another great workout routine for athletes if they are looking to improve their agility.
 All you need are cones or markers of any kind.
 Then, work on cutting by touching each marker and running at full speed.
 What some people might not realize is that athletic conditioning needs to involve cutting in addition to regular cardio.
 It’s incredibly important for athletes to work on cutting so you don’t run the risk of getting an injury by pulling something during a game.